JoeysPouch/OULA-XGBoost/README.md

+# An Experimental Machine Learning Study of High Achievers at the Open University using the Learning Analytics Data Set

 This is an exploration of what contributes most to student success at the Open University, using an XGBoost algorithm and the Open University
 Learning Analytics Data Set.
-It constitutes my first solo ML personal project.
+It constitutes my first solo ML personal project (following the completion of Andrew Ng's 'Advanced Learning Algorithms' course).

 ## Tech Stack